sinamohsenifar/Ansible/community-playbooks/crypto/README.md

 3. Generates a CA certificate.
 4. Generates a private key for the server certificate.
 5. Generates a self-signed certificate.
-6. Generates a separate private key for the CSR.
-7. Creates a CSR.
+6. Creates a Certificate Signing Request (CSR).
-8. Signs the CSR with the CA.
+7. Signs the CSR with the CA.
+8. Bundles the server private key and signed certificate into a PEM file.
+9. Creates a PKCS#12 (PFX) file containing the private key and signed certificate.
+10. Extracts certificates and key from the PKCS#12 file.

+### Directory Structure

+The output of the playbook is stored in the specified `output_directory`.
+The directory structure will look like this:

+/your_path/Ansible/community-playbooks/crypto/output/
+└── gitlab
+    ├── ca.crt
+    ├── ca.key
+    ├── gitlab.crt
+    ├── gitlab.key
+    ├── gitlab.csr
+    ├── signed.crt
+    ├── gitlab.pem
+    ├── keystore.p12
+    └── keystore.pem

 ### Directory Structure